fastender/blob/README.md

 This automations are largely guaranteed by NodeRed.
 There will be the possibility to switch them off manually via the view of the respective rooms in the settings.

-1. SONOS in Living Room and Childrenroom is controlled by a Hue Dimmer Switch.
-Playlist selection and device control is enabled with this script: [Media](https://github.com/fastender/blob/blob/master/automations/media.json)
+The SONOS Play 3 Speakers in Living Room and Childrenroom is controlled by a Hue Dimmer Switch.
+Playlist selection and device control is enabled with this script: [Media](https://github.com/fastender/blob/blob/master/automations/media.json).
+Using this [bridge](https://github.com/jishi/node-sonos-http-api) in a Docker for the Sonos automation.

 More coming soon!
 See examples...